Level/abstract-level/README.md

 - `valueEncoding`: custom value encoding for this operation, used to decode values.

 The `callback` function will be called with an error if the operation failed.
 If successful the first argument will be `null` and the second argument will be an array of values with the same order as `keys`.
 If a key was not found, the relevant value will be `undefined`.
 If no callback is provided, a promise is returned.

+If the database indicates support of snapshots via `db.supports.snapshots` then `db.getMany()` _should_ read from a snapshot of the database, created at the time `db.getMany()` was called.
+This means it should not see the data of simultaneous write operations.
+However, this is currently not verified by the [abstract test suite](#test-suite).

 ### `db.put(key, value[, options][, callback])`